Bug report #13565

 more milliseconds won't hurt!).

-#4 Updated by Jérémy Billant over 2 years ago
+#4 Updated by Jérémy Billant about 3 years ago

 Håvard Tveite wrote: